Fluffy Slime Recipe

 Note- fluffy slime is MESSY when you’re making it.
 It is normal that it will stick to your hands as you’re kneading.

 If you find it still too sticky – add some baby oil or lotion to your hands.
+You can also add more contact solution if it’s still too sticky, just a little bit at a time.
 If you add too much contact solution the slime may become too hard and won’t be as stretchy to play with.

 Now repeat the above recipe for each color you’d like to make.
 Note: Once you mix the colors together they will eventually mix into one color like play dough does.
 So you can keep them separately or mix and see what happens!
 If you make all 3 colors it may turn to gray so if you want to end up with purple just mix the pink and purple together.